SyncfusionExamples/Creating-a-Doughnut-Chart-for-the-World-s-Biggest-Rice-Exporting-Countries/README.md

  # Creating a Doughnut Chart for the World's Biggest Rice Exporting Countries

- ## Troubleshooting
-#### Path too long exception
-If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

 ## Description
 The doughnut chart is used to show the relationship between parts of the data and the whole data.